 Have a seamless onboarding process for new hires

 When making any new hires, it’s beneficial to ensure the onboarding process is seamless.
-A good impression is always going to influence the employee’s overall opinion and attitudes towards the business.
+A good impression is always going to influence the employee’s overall opinion and attitude towards the business.
 If you’re not giving them the necessary training or onboarding process, then that employee may have difficulty getting work completed.

 From a lack of knowledge regarding operations within the building to not being given access to the right files or shared folders, it all negatively impacts your employees’ engagement.

-Make sure that you’ve spent the time in creating onboarding processes that are detailed and are regularly updated to align with where the business is currently.
+Make sure that you’ve spent the time creating onboarding processes that are detailed and are regularly updated to align with where the business is currently.
 You may also wish to incorporate a buddy or mentor system whereby new employees get assigned someone within the company to ease them into the workplace lifestyle.